 This new sample space represents the posterior probability distribution over the 4 hypotheses.
 Notice how their probabilities have changed and they’re no longer equally probable.
 This is because some of them were more consistent with the observation than others.

-This may still sound a little abstract, but I just wanted to give a quick reminder of how probabilities are updated using Bayes’ theorem after new observations.
+This may still sound a little abstract, but I just wanted to give a quick reminder of how you update probabilities with Bayes’ theorem after new observations.
 In the next section, I’m going to show an application to a specific example that should make everything I’ve talked about so far much clearer.

 So, let’s consider a small part of the Bayesian network I’ve been working with so far: